-WHEREAS; the City finds it is necessary to establish and implement uniform engineering design standards for all Public Works Sanitary Sewer projects in the interest of health, safety, and welfare of the residents of the City of Oregon City,
+WHEREAS, the City finds it is necessary to establish and implement uniform engineering design standards for all Public Works Sanitary Sewer projects in the interest of health, safety, and welfare of the residents of the City of Oregon City.

-NOW, THEREFORE BE IT RESOLVED BY THE CITY COMMISSION OF THE CITY OF OREGON CITY, AS FOLLOWS:
+NOW, THEREFORE, OREGON CITY RESOLVES AS FOLLOWS:

-Section 1.
-That the Commission, by this Resolution, adopts the Public Works Sanitary Sewer Design Standards, attached to this resolution as Exhibit "A", for application to all publicly-owned Sanitary Sewer improvements within the City.
-Section 2.
-The effective date for the Public Works Sanitary Sewer Design Standards shall be the date this resolution is adopted, signed, and approved.
-Section 3.
-The Public Works Sanitary Sewer Design Standards adopted by this resolution shall supersede the Public Works Sanitary Sewer Design Standards, as adopted June 7, 1993 by resolution 93-38.
-Section 4.
-That the Commission, by this Resolution, empowers the City Engineer to periodically update these Standards for five years as needed to maintain currency with standard engineering practices and standards.
-Adopte ed, signed and approved this day of , 2019.
-Mayor Commission ner · Commissioner Commission Commissioner Commissione r Comprising of Oregon C the City Commission City, Oregon
+- Section 1.
+That the Commission, by this Resolution, adopts the Public Works Sanitary Sewer Design Standards, attached to this resolution as Exhibit "A", for application to all publicly-owned Sanitary Sewer System improvements within the City. - Section 2.
+The effective date for the Public Works Sanitary Sewer Design Standards shall be the date this resolution is adopted, signed, and approved. - Section 3.
+The Public Works Sanitary Sewer Design Standards adopted by this resolution shall supersede the Public Works Sanitary Sewer Design Standards, as adopted Julyne 176, 2019193. - Section 4.
+That the Commission, by this Resolution, empowers the City Engineer to periodically update these Standards as needed to maintain currency with standard engineering practices and standards.